guilherme-dev14/Taskify/README.md

-📌 Taskify – Gerenciador de Tarefas Pessoais e Colaborativas Organize seu dia, seus projetos e seus objetivos de forma simples, produtiva e bonita.

-📝 Visão Geral
-O Taskify é uma aplicação web para gestão de tarefas pessoais e colaborativas, permitindo:

-Criação de workspaces (privados ou compartilhados)

-Organização por categorias e datas

-Editor de notas rico associado a cada tarefa

-Colaboração com diferentes níveis de permissão (Owner, Editor, Viewer)

-Interface clean e responsiva para desktop e mobile

-Este projeto foi pensado para produtividade e experiência do usuário, além de servir como um portfólio profissional.

-🚀 Funcionalidades (MVP)
-Autenticação de usuários com JWT

-CRUD de tarefas com título, descrição, status e data de vencimento

-Workspaces privados e compartilhados

-Categorias personalizadas

-Editor de notas para cada tarefa

-Filtros e busca por status, categoria ou data

-Notificações e alertas de deadlines

-🗄️ Modelagem do Banco de Dados
-O Taskify segue uma arquitetura relacional com as seguintes entidades principais:

-users – Usuários com autenticação segura (BCrypt)

-workspaces – Ambientes de organização de tarefas

-usuario_workspace – Relação usuário-workspace com papéis

-categories – Categorias criadas pelos usuários

-tasks – Tarefas com status e prazos

-task_notes – Notas ricas para cada tarefa

-Principais relacionamentos:

-1 usuário → N workspaces (owner)

-N usuários ↔ N workspaces (compartilhamento)

-1 workspace → N tarefas

-1 categoria → N tarefas

-1 tarefa → 1 nota

-Migrations controladas via Flyway e uso de índices para otimizar consultas.

-🛠️ Tecnologias Utilizadas
+📌 Taskify – Personal & Collaborative Task Manager
+Organize your day, projects, and goals in a simple, productive, and beautiful way.

+📝 Overview
+Taskify is a web application for personal and collaborative task management, allowing you to:

+Create workspaces (private or shared)

+Organize by categories and due dates

+Use a rich text editor for detailed task notes

+Collaborate with different permission levels (Owner, Editor, Viewer)

+Enjoy a clean and responsive interface for desktop and mobile

+Designed with productivity and user experience in mind, Taskify also serves as a professional portfolio project.

+🚀 Features (MVP)
+User authentication with JWT

+CRUD operations for tasks (title, description, status, due date)

+Private and shared workspaces

+Custom categories

+Rich notes editor for each task

+Filters and search by status, category, or date

+Notifications and deadline alerts

+🗄️ Database Model
+Taskify follows a relational database structure with these main entities:

+users – Users with secure authentication (BCrypt)

+workspaces – Task organization environments

+usuario_workspace – User-workspace relationship with roles

+categories – User-created categories

+tasks – Tasks with status and deadlines

+task_notes – Rich notes for each task

+Main relationships:

+1 user → N workspaces (owner)

+N users ↔ N workspaces (sharing)

+1 workspace → N tasks

+1 category → N tasks

+1 task → 1 note

+Schema migrations are managed with Flyway and indexes are used for performance optimization.

+🛠️ Tech Stack
 Backend
-Java 17+
+Java 21

 Spring Boot